-Everybody can build his list.
-Each list will be different, but it will help to became more aware, that we all have things and moments that we do enjoy and can create more of them.
+Everybody can build his or her own list.
+Each list will be different, but it helps to become more aware that we all have things and moments that we enjoy, and that we can create more of them.

-Usually, it is necessary first to take care of the basic stages in Maslow’s pyramid to enable us enjoying life more.
+Usually, it is necessary to first take care of the basic stages in Maslow’s pyramid in order to be enable to enjoy life more.

-And maybe, it is a kind of "self-hypnosis" – telling yourself: I'm going to enjoy😊
+And maybe, it is a kind of "self-hypnosis" – telling yourself: I'm going to enjoy myself.

+Chapter 39

-Chapter 39, The “tough” times in Seychelles, January 2020
+“Tough” Times in Seychelles, January 2020

-During the last 10 weeks there was a lot of running.
+During the last 10 weeks I did a lot of running.

-Three times half marathon and enjoying.
+Three half marathons, and I enjoyed them.

-But it is a time for a break…
+But it's time for a break…

-Swimming is still my weakest point point in triathlon, so when the opportunity came, I was happy to sign-up for the second swimming camp, this time in in Seychelles.
+Swimming is still my weakest point in the triathlon, so when the opportunity came, I was happy to sign-up for another Open Water training camp, this time in Seychelles.

-Most of the swimmers who participated in the swimming camp inin Maldives in April, nine months ago agoare coming too.
-This makes it even more exciting.
-Looking forward!
+Most of the swimmers who participated in the Open Water training camp in Maldives in April, nine months ago also signed up for this trip.
+This should make it even more exciting.
+I'm looking forward to it!

-On January 18th 2020 we landed in Mahe, the capital of Seychelles, a country comprising of 115 islands and a population of less the 100,000.
+On January 18th 2020 we landed on Mahe, the largest island in the Seychelles archipelago, containing the city of Victoria, the capital of Seychelles, a country comprising 115 islands with a population of less the 100,000.

-On the Sea Bird yacht, we were 18 swimmers in nine small two-persons cabins and a crew of less than 10, including the captain, the mechanic, the kitchen team and the dive master.
+On the Sea Bird liveaboard yacht, we were 18 swimmers in nine small two-person cabins with a crew of less than 10, including the captain, the mechanic, the kitchen team and the dive master.

-The sailing to our first stop was four hours.
+The sailing time to our first stop was four hours.
 The ocean was very rough and most of us felt very bad.

-The first three hours I was laying in my bed, almost not moving.
+For the first three hours I lie on my bed, almost not moving.

-But then, I couldn’t stand it anymore, and “returned” to the sea all I ate during the last day, or two…
+But then, I couldn’t stand it anymore, and “returned” to the sea all I had eaten during the last day, or two…